kebairia/kvmcli/README.md

 ``` sh
 ./kvmcli
 ```
+This will create the VMs specified in the `servers.yml` file.
+You can then connect to the VMs using a remote desktop client or SSH.

 To get a table for all the VMs listed in `servers.yml` execute:
 ``` sh
 py ./info.py